What do “Mommy’s thumb,” “gamer’s thumb,” and “radial styloid tenosynovitis” have in common?

 - Sonography to image the 1st dorsal compartment, this has potential benefits as it can be checked dynamically

 How can we treat it?

-- Treatment should aim to reduce pain and inflammation and improve the patient’s functional use of the hand and thumb
+- Gamer’s thumb treatment should aim to reduce pain and inflammation and improve the patient’s functional use of the hand and thumb

 - Best type of custom orthosis is a thumb spica where the thumb and wrist are both stabilized during activity

 - Stretching and resting the thumb and wrist can promote healing of the tendons